 If any student, faculty, or staff member receives a positive COVID test, the School Nurse must be notified.
-Close contacts will be required to quarantine for 14 days.
+Close contacts will be required to quarantine for approximately 7-14 days based on the current CDC guidelines and review of their particular case with the School Nurse.
 Close contacts are defined as those who have been within six feet of the individual for at least fifteen minutes, while the person was infectious.
 The infectious period begins two days prior to symptom onset.
 If someone is asymptomatic, the infectious period is considered to begin two days prior to the collection of their positive test.
 Students, faculty and staff are expected to cooperate with public health contact tracing efforts.
 Students and staff not defined as close contacts may still come to school as long as they are symptom free.